TimH8780/FairWellAndroid/README.md

 * **Other**
   * Check email-verify (before they can use this app) Not for FB and TW login right? - Tim
   * Check friend-verify (before they can add statement related to him/her) Can be done in email or phone way - Tim
+  * Adjust images in Login-Page and AddStatement-Page based on device resolution
   * Notification
   * *Payment Option (if time permits)*
+  * Move 'Text' in xml to String.xml